FAQs

 I meet all the eligibility criteria but I have received a Grant from NYFA and/or Anonymous Was A Woman in the past.
 Am I still eligible?

-Yes.
-All past recipients of any NYFA and AWAW grants are eligible to apply.
+You can only receive the AWAW EAG once, but past recipients of any other NYFA or AWAW grants are eligible to apply.
 However, the previously funded project must be completed and all NYFA reports must have been successfully completed.

 APPLICATION INFORMATION